WICG/attribution-reporting-api/attribution_scopes.md

 If the trigger registration's `attribution_scopes` is empty, then all sources are considered for attribution.

-Once a `limit` is set, the last K values (where K = `limit`) of `attribution_scopes` will be considered the final set of `attribution_scopes` values and any source with additional `attribution_scopes` values will be treated as if the attribution scopes were empty.
+Once a `attribution scopes/limit` is set, the last K values (where K = `attribution scopes/limit`) of `attribution_scopes/values` will be considered the final set of `attribution_scopes` values and any source with additional `attribution_scopes/values` will be treated as if the attribution scopes were empty.

 If a source registration is specified with a configuration that has a higher number of event states than the most recent `max_event_states` for the same reporting origin, then the source will be rejected and the registration will fail.
 Additionally, if the `max_event_states` field is changed in a future source registration, then all other previous pending source registrations with a different `max_event_states` will be ignored in subsequent attribution report generation flows, but will still count towards rate limits.

 ### Updating attribution scope values

-An API caller may want to update the value of `limit` for certain registrations or at a certain time.
-For example, when an advertiser starts a new campaign the API caller may want to increase the value of `limit` to account for this new campaign.
+An API caller may want to update the value of `attribution scopes/limit` for certain registrations or at a certain time.
+For example, when an advertiser starts a new campaign the API caller may want to increase the value of `attribution scopes/limit` to account for this new campaign.

-The `limit` value can be updated during source registration at any time.
-However, any pending sources (previously registered) that have been specified with an `limit` less than the current source registration’s `limit` will be deleted.
+The `attribution scopes/limit` value can be updated during source registration at any time.
+However, any pending sources (previously registered) that have been specified with an `attribution scopes/limit` less than the current source registration’s `attribution scopes/limit` will be deleted.

 ### Deletion logic